phunghx/Grab_Vision_Challenge/README.md

    - bash run_test.sh <input of images folder> <output csv file>
    Examples: bash run_test.sh ../test_imgs ../submission/final_prediction.csv
    The ouput csv file has the header with
-   - First column is filename, which is appropriate with each filename in images folder
+   - The first column is filename, which is appropriate with each filename in images folder
-   - Second column is the prediction class
+   - The second column is the prediction class
-   - From third column to end is the confidence score for each class
+   - From the third column to end is the confidence score for each class
    - Headers are: filename,prediction,AM General Hummer SUV 2000,Acura RL Sedan 2012, ...
-   - Please look up the detail of ouput file in submission/final_prediction.csv
+   - Please look up the detail of output file in submission/final_prediction.csv